ssougnez/uTinyMceIcons/README.md

 <config key="noneditable_noneditable_class">fa</config>
 ```

+**Note that the setting above is only added if it was not present before the installation of uTinyMceIcons.**

 ## I have another issue

-If you have another issue preventing uTinyMceIcons to work correctly, please post [a new issue](https://github.com/ssougnez/uTinyMceIcons/issues).
+If you have another issue preventing uTinyMceIcons to work correctly, please [post a new issue](https://github.com/ssougnez/uTinyMceIcons/issues).